General Contest Rules

 Fiddle Divisions: Fiddle contestants may play with or without an accompanist.
 There are no restrictions on the number of accompanists.
 If a string breaks the contestant has the option to continue or stop at that point.
 If the tune is completed it will be judged as played.
 If the contestant chooses to stop, due to a broken string they will be allowed to begin with that same tune and complete the round without penalty.

 Fiddle contestants at each appearance must play a hoedown, a waltz and a tune of choice, which is designated as anything other than a waltz or a breakdown.
 Tunes may be played in any order.
 No contestant shall play the same tune more than once during the contest.
+If there are more than 10 registrants in a division, contestants might be instructed to only play 1-2 tunes of their choice in order to stay on schedule.
 In the first round there is a five-minute playing time limit for all divisions, except for the Open Championship division, the Bob Wills Swing Fiddle division and Novice division.
 There will be a 10-point deduction for each 30 seconds over the five-minute time limit.
 The contest committee has the discretion to adjust the number or type of tunes played.

 The top five fiddle contestants from each division from day one will progress to day two/round 2 to play in the championship round.

 Texas Style-Open Division: This division is open to contestants of any age.
 This is a higher level of competition.
 The contest committee will choose the playing order.
 There will be a total of 3 rounds.
 There are no time limits.
 Contestants are asked to present a performance demonstrating Texas Style.
 Please present your tunes in the traditional manner and build within the context of the tune and the style.